 Make it something you look forward to doing

 Make your walks about you!
 The easiest way to make walking a habit is to find a way to make it something you want to do.
-This could be to escape the stress of the office for 20 minutes.
-Catch up with your friend in the park.
-Walk your four legged friend.
-Or even using your walk time to rediscover something you’re interested in through a podcast.
-It’s a lot easier to tur something you’re enjoying into a habit!
+This could be to escape the stress of the office for 20 minutes, catch up with your friend in the park, walk your four legged friend or even using your walk time to rediscover something you’re interested in through a podcast.
+It’s a lot easier to turn something you’re enjoying into a habit!

 If you find any of these tips useful or are inspired to try and fit more walks into your day than make your #gethullactive pledge today!